Recovery is just a phone call away.

 What are the Symptoms of Drug Addiction?

-Drug addiction is not limited to the misuse of illegal substances or taking drugs without a prescription.
-It also encompasses the misuse of prescription drugs, leading to substance abuse disorders that can have severe health consequences.
+The symptoms of drug addiction include the misuse of illegal substances and taking drugs without a prescription.
+They also include the misuse of prescription drugs, leading to substance abuse disorders that can have severe health consequences.
 The repeated use of these drugs can lead to withdrawal symptoms when the effects of the drug wear off.
 The struggle to manage these symptoms often leads to a vicious cycle of continued drug use and addiction.

 1. Physical Symptoms of Drug Addiction